Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Evolutionary Considerations

 (1) Merger of the He subdwarf with the evolved secondary star after a common envelope phase, leading to a core-collapse SN.
 The merger process depends critically on the treatment of the common-envelope phase \citep{Zapartas2017}.
-When the common envelope is ejected the stars are less likely to merge.
-Significant progress towards 3D modeling of the common envelope phase is being made \citep[e.g.,][]{Lau2021}.
+When the common envelope is ejected, the stars are less likely to merge.
+Significant progress towards 3D modeling of the common envelope phase is being made \citep[\textit{e.g.},][]{Lau2021}.

 (2) Merger of the CO WD with the evolved secondary.
 The subsequent evolution is mass dependent, and uncertain.
-According to \cite{Zapartas2017} this may lead to a ONeMG core that may eventually collapse as a result of electron capture.
+According to \cite{Zapartas2017} this could lead to a ONeMg core that may eventually collapse as a result of electron capture.
 Alternatively, the WD core could undergo a thermonuclear explosion inside a H-rich envelope.
-This could produce a Type Ia-CMS SN (e.g., SN2002ic, \cite{Hamuy2003}).
+This could produce a Type Ia-CMS SN (\textit{e.g.}, SN2002ic, \cite{Hamuy2003}).
 A final possibility is that the core never obtains sufficient mass to undergo core collapse.

-(3) The sdO star can evolve into a CO (or potentially a ONe) White Dwarf.
-The secondary star can explode as a Type II SN leaving.
-In most cases the neutron star will be ejected from the system, however in some case a WD + NS binary system will be formed.
+(3) The sdO star can evolve into a CO (or potentially a ONe) WD.
+The secondary star can explode as a Type II SN, leaving a neutron star remnant.
+In most cases the neutron star will be ejected from the system, however in some cases a WD + NS binary system will be formed.

-(4) The secondary star, even after it has accreted matter, may be still be below the threshold for a type II SN.
+(4) The secondary star, even after it has accreted matter, may still be below the threshold for a type II SN.
 In this case we end up with a binary WD system.
 Such systems could potentially give rise to a Ia SN.

 Until recently only a few systems like $\phi$ Persei were known.
-With the discovery by \cite{Wang2021} of new sdO/Be systems, observations can begin to provide crucial constraints on binary evolution.
-Using Polstar we will be able to obtain accurate orbital parameters and hence accurate masses for the HST sdO/Be systems, and for the many new systems we will find using the UV and polarization capabilities of Polstar.
+With the discovery by \cite{Wang2018,Wang2021} of new Be+sdO systems, observations can begin to provide crucial constraints on binary evolution.
+Using Polstar we will be able to obtain accurate orbital parameters and hence accurate masses for the confirmed Be+sdO systems, and for the many new systems we will find using the UV spectroscopic and polarization capabilities of Polstar.